jwa91/n8n-docker-caddy/README.md

 # n8n-docker-caddy

-This template is inspired by the official n8n self-hosting guide for DigitalOcean or Hetzner, with several modifications:
+This template is inspired by the official n8n hosting guide for DigitalOcean/Hetzner, with several modifications:

 - PostgreSQL database instead of SQLite
 - Integration with LangSmith